palexandremello/goes-py/README.md

 >channel: channels of your choose, can be C01 at C16

-So:
->bucket = 'noaa-goes16', year='2018', month='03', day='22', hour='12', product='ABI-L2-CMIPF', channel='C13'
+Below do the initialization for these variable in your firstexample.py :

+>  bucket = 'noaa-goes16'

+>  year='2018'

+> month='03'

+> day='22'

+> hour='12'

+> product='ABI-L2-CMIPF'

+> channel='C13'

-Now, you can call the function:
+Now, you can call the function, so write it on your firstexample.py:
 > ABI = ABI_Downloader(bucket,year,month,day,hour,product,channel)

-And wait the download be complete (you can see the progress)
+And run the script > python firstexample.py wait the download be complete (you can see the progress)

 After the download finished,, check your home directory and your dataset will be in a directory has the name of  the satellite used on bucket variable.
 In this case: **goes16**.